jtv/libpqxx/README.md

 in `pqxx/transaction_base.hxx`).

 These `*.hxx` headers are not the ones you include in your program.
-Instead, include the versions without filename suffix (i.e. `pqxx/connection_base` etc.) and they will include the .hxx files for you.
+Instead, include the versions without filename suffix (e.g. `pqxx/connection_base`).
+Those will include the actual .hxx files for you.
 This was done so that includes are in standard C++ style (as in `<iostream>` etc.), but an editor will still recognize them as files containing C++ code.

 Continuing the list of classes, you will most likely also need the result class (`pqxx/result.hxx`).
 In a nutshell, you create a `connection` based on a